-Ruzafa is teeming with vintage clothing boutiques and emerging fashion designers, making it a great place to go shopping in Valencia for unique finds.
-And if you’re in the market for original souvenirs from Valencia, I recommend you browse Gnomo or Hinojo Bazar.
+Ruzafa is teeming with vintage clothing boutiques and emerging fashion designers, making it a great place to go shopping in Valencia.
+If you’re in the market for original souvenirs from Valencia, I recommend you browse Gnomo and Hinojo Bazar.

 For a mid-afternoon pick-me-up, stop by a cute café such as Dulce de Leche or La Más Bonita.